kyle-github/littlesmalltalk/README.md

   - Log class with log levels.
 (Kyle Hayes)
   - Transcript.
 (Kyle Hayes)
   - Socket classes.
 (Kyle Hayes)
+- The bootstrapping process now uses the same input format as the class `fileIn` and `fileOut` methods.
+This is a major change from earlier versions.
+(Kyle Hayes)
+  - The web IDE can output a valid single Smalltalk file containing the entire source.
+  - The bootstrapper can use that single file to bootstrap an image.

 ## Class Browser/Editor